 1. Improving Your Reception.

-In other words we should never take these Sacraments for granted.
-Also be keenly aware of the concept of dispositive grace.
+Also, be keenly aware of the concept of dispositive grace.
 The abundance of graces are received in direct proportion to the disposition of the recipient.
 On the walls in the sacristies of the Missionaries of Charity is written: “Say this Mass as if it were your first Mass, last Mass and only Mass.”
-We can apply the same principle: “Confess as if it were your first, last and only time.”
+We can apply the same principle: “Confess as if it were your first, last, and only time.”

 2. Pray Beforehand.

 All is grace!
 A source of abundant grace is the Communion of saints.
 Why not pray to the holy Confessors to help you to make a good confession?
 The following are a few: The Cure of Ars (Saint John Marie Vianney), St. John Bosco, St. Leonard of Port Maurice, Saint Leopold Mandic, Saint Padre Pio, Saint Francis Regis, Saint Alphonsus Liguori, Saint Anthony Claret, and Saint Ignatius of Loyola.

 Pray to them to help you to confess well—that each concession you make is better than your prior confession.